M8 (railcar): History

-In August 2006, the contract for the M8s was awarded to Kawasaki.
-The Connecticut Department of Transportation and Metro–North Railroad awarded the contract for the M8s to Kawasaki in August 2006 for $706.3 million.
-The contract included 380 cars, of which 210 would be in the base order, and an option order of 90 cars.
+The Connecticut Department of Transportation and Metro–North Railroad awarded the contract for the M8s to Kawasaki in August 2006 for $706.3 million, for a total of 380 cars, of which 210 would be in the base order, including an option order of 90 cars.
 65% of the cost was paid by Connecticut, while the remaining 35% was paid by Metro–North.
 Later on, two additional option orders were added; the first consisted of 42 cars and the second consisted of 38 cars.
-Full production of the M8's was scheduled to begin in early 2010 but was then delayed.
+Full production of the M8s was scheduled to begin in early 2010 but was then delayed.
 Kawasaki cited problems with steel suppliers and sub-contractors (which is responsible for 60% of the cars).
 Once production reached full output the cars were delivered at a rate of ten per month.

 The first M8s were supposed to be delivered in late 2009.
 In December 2010, the first 24 cars were received and began to undergo testing.

 The cars were originally supposed to go into revenue service in December 2010, however, because of technical problems, revenue service was deferred until March 1, 2011.
 The first run of the initial eight-car set (consisting of cars 9114, 9115, 9116, 9117, 9112, 9113, 9108, and 9109) originated in Stamford at 10:30 am, arriving in Grand Central Terminal at 11:28 am.
 A total of ten eight-car train sets were slated to enter service by the end of the year.

 On May 7, 2011, Kawasaki announced that deliveries of 20 cars of the 80 scheduled to enter service by the end of the year would be delayed due to supply problems; Kawasaki said it would build the cars at a later date and absorb the costs incurred.
 At the time of the announcement, 16 cars had entered service, with an additional ten delivered but not yet in service.